Is Your Traffic Human or Nonhuman? An Ad Fraud Investigation

 Ad Fraud Types That Use Human Traffic

 Human traffic, as the name suggests, utilizes real people to commit these fraudulent acts.
 Ad fraud is the second most profitable organized crime in the world, thus this puts it into perspective the lucrative incentives for such illegal activities.
-The other type of human traffic based ad fraud, usually takes advantage of organic traffic and fools MMPs into attributing that organic traffic to the fraudster as a paid source.
-This type of ad frauf is known as “attribution fraud“.
+The other type of human traffic based ad fraud usually takes advantage of organic traffic and fools MMPs into attributing that organic traffic to the fraudster as a paid source.
+This type of ad fraud is known as “attribution fraud“.

 Click Farms – Ad and Attribution Fraud

-Click farms are home to some of the least sophisticated ad fraud methods: think volume and repetitive manual labour.
+Click farms are home to some of the least sophisticated ad fraud methods: think volume and repetitive manual labor.
 This may be a group of people (in varying sizes), either all in one location or “working” remotely.
 They click on an ad, repeat.
 Click on another ad.
 Repeat.
 Then, surprisingly they click on another ad.
 Wait a minute, what do they do next?
 Oh yes, they repeat.
 Thus, the traffic being generated is human traffic.
 Fraudulent, but still human.

 Click Injection – Install Attribution Fraud